 Vitamin B12 is a limiting factor in a meat-reduced diet, folate concentrations are generally low in daily diets, and on top, an intersecting metabolism of both vitamins has been recognized favouring a concurrent intake of both vitamins.
 In addition, FODMAPs, that are defined as fermentable oligo-, di- and monosaccharides, and polyols, and a typical beany taste are main factors limiting consumption of pulses and pulse-based food products.
 With our innovative approach, we intend to overcome these hurdles.
-Our main goal is to ferment pea raw materials (focus on Swiss yellow peas) with functional microorganisms to yield a protein rich fermentate with an increase in microbial built vitamin B12 and folate and a concurrent microbial based decrease in FODMAPs and, as a side benefit, a decrease in beany taste.
+Thus, our main goal is to ferment pea raw materials (Swiss yellow peas) with functional microorganisms to yield a protein rich fermentate with an increase in microbial built vitamin B12 and folate and a concurrent microbial based decrease in FODMAPs and, as a side benefit, a decrease in beany taste.
 To facilitate market access, we will build the necessary understanding of techno-functional properties to predict the material’s applicability in different end product categories.
 Finally, we will demonstrate the effect of fermentation on end product quality for the use case texturized vegetable protein (TVP).

-The starting point of this project are as follws: (I) An initial detailed chemical characterization of yellow peas combined with an initial safety assessment regarding microbial contaminants, (II) establishing analytical protocols for techno-functional assessment of coarse and finely ground unfermented and fermented yellow peasand, and (III) selecting suitable functional microorganisms aiming at direct use in pulses fermentation with FODMAPs degrading potential, and vitamin B12 and folate production properties.
+The starting point of this project are as follws: (I) An initial detailed chemical characterization of Swiss yellow peas combined with an initial safety assessment regarding microbial contaminants, (II) establishing analytical protocols for techno-functional assessment of coarse and finely ground unfermented and fermented Swiss yellow peasand, and (III) selecting suitable functional microorganisms aiming at direct use in pulses fermentation with FODMAPs degrading potential, and vitamin B12 and folate production properties.

 The project wil begin in April 2021